A home theater system with cables connected to the components

 One alternative to HDMI is using component video cables.
 While not as high-quality as HDMI, component cables can still provide a good picture and are often less expensive.
 Another option is using a digital optical cable for audio, which can provide high-quality sound without the need for HDMI.

-See also How to Stop Tv Mount From Tilting Forward
+See also How to Install Tv in Wall Mount

 It’s also important to consider the distance between your devices when choosing a connection method.
 HDMI cables can only transmit signals up to a certain distance before the quality begins to degrade.
 In these cases, using a signal booster or a different type of cable may be necessary to maintain the quality of the signal.